REST API Quick Start Guide

 [Service]

-• Permissions: The user running the service must have write+execute permissions on directory that will contain the socket
+• Permissions: The user running the service must have write+execute permissions on the directory that will contain the UNIX socket

-• Changing socket: Currently the way to change or disable the socket is to modify the 'ExecStart' line of the service (this is known to be an inelegant procedure and will be changed in the next major release)
+• Changing socket: On Slurm 23.11, the way to change or disable the socket is to modify the 'ExecStart' line of the service

 1. Run systemctl edit slurmrestd